-Contact GA for technical assistance before trying to qualify a project based on census tract or block group data.
+Please contact GA for technical assistance before trying to qualify a project based on census tract or block group data.
 If the service area is not generally the same as a census tract or block group, then an applicant should conduct household surveys to determine the LMI percentage for the service area.
-HUD LMI income limits by family size are updated each year by HUD and posted on Grants Administration's website at www.cdbgSC.com as available.
+HUD LMI income limits by family size that must be used on the income survey form are updated each year by HUD and posted on Grants Administration's website at www.cdbgSC.com as available.

 If HUD data does not indicate the service area contains at least 51 percent LMI persons, and if an applicant has a compelling reason to believe the data is incorrect based on a change in either population or income of the area since the last Census, then an applicant may conduct household income surveys to update the data.
-However, if the service area is a census place (city or town) the applicant should submit its justification to GA for approval prior to undertaking a jurisdiction-wide survey.
+However, if the service area is a census place (city or town) the applicant should submit its justification to GA for approval prior to undertaking a jurisdictionwide survey.